wangyongjie-ntu/SkylineCF/README.md

 - util folder includes the interface for loading data, skyline operator used in our paper.
 - weights folder covers the weights of pretrained model on three datasets.
 - test folder comprise the how to generate the counterfactual explaantions for our method and baselines.
-- mlp_* file show how to train the models.
+- mlp_* files show how to train the models.

 # How to Cite
 ```